-read-only Make the cache directory as read only. max-size=n refers to the max object size this storedir supports.
+max-size=n refers to the max object size this storedir supports.
 It is used to initially choose the storedir to dump the object.

-- 1. To make optimal use of the max-size limits you should order the cache_dir lines with the smallest max-size value first and the ones with no max-size specification last. - 2.
-For coss, max-size must be less than COSS_MEMBUF_SZ cache_dir ufs /path/to/cache_dir 5000 16 256 name Identifier holding the customized logformat format specification It is a string embedded with % format codes
+Note: To make optimal use of the max-size limits you should order the cache\dir lines with the smallest max-size value first and the ones with no max-size specification last.

+cache\dir ufs /cache\dir 5000 16 256

+logformat

-Description Defines the format for storing access logs in access.log file Build Option Default Usage logformat <name> <format specification=""></format></name> Default none
+Description Defines the format for storing access logs in access.log file Build Option Default Usage logformat <name> <format specification=""></format></name> Default none name Identifier holding the customized logformat format specification It is a string embedded with % format codes